diederickh/ofxLogger/README.markdown

 Adding ofxLogger to an Existing Project
 ---------------------------------------

-If you want to add ofxKinect to another project, you need to make sure you include the src folders:
+If you want to add ofxLogger to another project, you need to make sure you include the src folders:
 <pre>
 openFrameworks/addons/ofxLogger/src
 </pre>

 For XCode:

 * create a new group "ofxLogger"
 * drag these directories from ofxLogger into this new group: ofxLogger/src